 Because that awkward swing turned into what the The Daily Herald in Provo, Utah called “a major league batting title waiting to happen” in June 2006.
 That double play Kendrick started in his big league debut was the first of 621 he’d turn, which is 10th among second basemen since 2006.
 He hasn’t been demoted to the minors based on performance in a decade.
 As he’s aged out of the middle infield, his versatility across the diamond has become a strength.
 He’s been able to find production no matter who has hit in front of or behind him.
 And injuries may have taken him off the field, but never kept him off it.

 And so, this is a story about a team that picked up a grizzled first baseman before the season.
 Because they did, their story is far from over.

-Justin is a contributor to FanGraphs, a writer and editor for The Good Phight, and a contributor to Baseball Prospectus.
-He is known in his family for jamming free hot dogs in his pockets during an offseason tour of Veterans Stadium and eating them on the car ride home.
+Justin is a contributor to FanGraphs and a contributor to Baseball Prospectus.
+He is known in his family for jamming free hot dogs in his pockets during an off-season tour of Veterans Stadium and eating them on the car ride home.